Thank you for your interest in being a consumer representative. Please read through these guidance notes before completing your application.

 A small amount of detail, including your name and CHF member organisation or endorsing consumer network, will be passed on to unsuccessful nominees.
 These will also be published in the next edition of

-healthUPdate, CHF’s member newsletter.
-This builds awareness among CHF’s members and consumer representatives about our program of work and makes clear the organisation to which you are accountable and which has a role in supporting you (your CHF member organization or endorsing consumer network). healthUPdate is also available through CHF’s website.
+Consumer Voices, CHF’s newsletter.
+This builds awareness among CHF’s members and consumer representatives about our program and makes clear the organisation to which you are accountable or has a role in supporting you (your CHF member organization or endorsing consumer network).
 CHF also keeps a list of committees on its website.
 In the public area, this shows the committee name, organising body and your name.
-In the Members’ Area it will also show your nominating organisation.

 If you would like any assistance in preparing your nomination, please do not hesitate to contact the CHF Secretariat on (02) 6273 5444 or